Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Data

 While this study formulates a theoretical linear model to understand stratospheric influences on the MJO, a few observational data sources are used to facilitate formulation of the linear model.
 Monthly data regarding zonal wind climatology is taken from ERA5 re-analysis fields developed by the European Center for Medium-Range Weather Forecasts (ECMWF), from 1979-2020 \citep{hersbach2020era5}.
 These data are used in particular to define the QBO, and to examine tropopause transition layer wind anomalies during different QBO phases.
 In this study, the QBO is defined using the zonal-mean zonal wind at 50-hPa, averaged over the tropics (10$^\circ$S-10$^\circ$N); the QBO is said to be in its easterly phase (QBOE) when the zonal-mean zonal wind is smaller than -0.5 standard deviations from the mean, and in its westerly phase (QBOW) when the zonal-mean zonal wind is greater than 0.5 standard deviations from the mean, as in \citet{son2017stratospheric}.
 ERA5 re-analysis is also used to generate temperature and water vapor soundings for use in radiative calculations, as well as to generate composites of the MJO.

 The phase and amplitude of the MJO are defined using the monthly-averaged OLR MJO Index (OMI), as defined in \citet{kiladis2014comparison}.
 The OMI index is defined purely based on satellite observations of outgoing longwave radiation (OLR).
 This is different from the Realtime-Multivariate MJO (RMM) index, which is defined by the two leading principal components (RMM1 and RMM2) of a combination of the equatorially averaged upper (200-hPa) and lower level (850-hPa) zonal winds, and satellite observations of OLR.
-The phase of the MJO is defined in the phase space of RMM1 and RMM2, following the convention of \citet{wheeler2004all}, with PC2 of OMI being analogous to RMM1, and -PC1 of OMI being analagous to RMM2 \citet{kiladis2014comparison}.
+The phase of the MJO is defined in the phase space of RMM1 and RMM2, following the convention of \citet{wheeler2004all}, with PC2 of OMI being analogous to RMM1, and -PC1 of OMI being analagous to RMM2 \citep{kiladis2014comparison}.
 The amplitude of the MJO is defined as the magnitude of the monthly-averaged OMI vector, or ($\sqrt{[\text{OMI1}]^2 + [\text{OMI2}]^2}$).
+The monthly-averaged OMI vectors (instead of the more typical daily quantities) are used since ice cloud observational data is aggregated monthly to increase sample robustness.
+This, however, likely led to some noisiness in the Phase 4/-Phase 8 composites.

 Observations of OLR are taken from NOAA's Interpolated Outgoing Longwave Radiation dataset \citep{liebmann1996description}.
 OLR anomalies are deseasonalized using monthly averages calculated over the time period 1974-2021.
-Observations of ice water content and cloud fractions are taken from 2007-2017 Level 3 cloud occurrence products made by the CALIOP instrument aboard the polar orbiting CALIPSO satellite.
+Observations of ice water content and cloud fractions are taken from 2007-2017 Level 3 cloud occurrence products made by the CALIOP instrument on board the polar orbiting CALIPSO satellite.
 Level 3 products are gridded and aggregated monthly, with a vertical resolution of 60~m.
 Cloud fraction anomalies are deseasonalized and accumulated over nonoverlapping boxes of width 10$^\circ$ longitude and 5$^\circ$ latitude.